Extremal Polynomial Norms of Graphs: Abstract

 \section{Abstract}

 Recent work shows that a new family of norms on Hermitian matrices arise by evaluating the even degree complete homogeneous symmetric (CHS) polynomials on the eigenvalues of a Hermitian matrix.
 The \emph{CHS norm} of a graph is then defined by evaluating the even degree CHS polynomials on the eigenvalues of the adjacency matrix of a graph.
 The fact that these norms are defined in terms of eigenvalues (as opposed to singular values) ensures they can distinguish between graphs that other norms cannot.
-We prove that the CHS norms are minimized over all connected graphs by the path and maximized over all connected graphs by the complete graph.
-In addition, we prove that the CHS norms are minimized over all trees by the path and maximized over all trees by the star.
-Finally, we prove optimal bounds for the CHS norm in terms of the spectral norm of the graph.
+In addition, we prove that the CHS norms are minimized over all connected graphs by the path and maximized over all connected graphs by the complete graph.
+Finally, we prove that the CHS norms are minimized over all trees by the path and maximized over all trees by the star.
 Our paper is intended for a wide mathematical audience and we assume no prior knowledge about graphs or symmetric polynomials.